What's My Line?: Episode availability

 An audio-only excerpt from the otherwise lost episode #866 (June 18, 1967) can be heard in an LP called The Age of Television.
 This album, which was released by RCA Records in 1971, featured interviews with TV personalities about the medium's first 25 years.
 One of these interviews concerned What's My Line? and included audio from the mystery guest segment featuring Betty Grable from that now-lost episode.
 Lost segments include one in which panelists tried to determine that a contestant was a lawyer.
 He was F. Lee Bailey.

 The existing kinescope films (now digitized) have subsequently been rerun on television.
 The series has been seen on Game Show Network at various times.
 The series has also been shown on Buzzr, a digital broadcast television network which is owned and operated by Fremantle.

 Some episodes of the CBS radio version of the 1950s are available to visitors to the Paley Center for Media in New York City and Beverly Hills, CA. Others are at the Library of Congress in Washington, D.C., where procedures to access them are more complicated.

 Alpha Video released a DVD containing four episodes on February 26, 2008.
 This is an unofficial release of public domain episodes, and it is unclear if an official release will occur.

-A YouTube channel features all surviving 757 episodes of the CBS run of What's My Line?, plus extras featuring WML regulars, various compilations of clips, and several "lost" episodes that were never included in reruns.
+A YouTube channel features all 759 fully-surviving episodes of the CBS run of What's My Line?, plus extras featuring WML regulars, various compilations of clips, and several "lost" episodes that were never included in reruns.
 Some are off-the-air home recordings of rebroadcasts.

 Many, but not all, episodes of the 1968–75 syndicated run were preserved and have been rebroadcast, since the 1990s, on several cable and broadcast networks, notably GSN and Buzzr.